stalwartlabs/website/docs/faq.md

 # FAQ

+## General

+### Can Stalwart be used in production?

+Stalwart Mail Server is currently being utilized in various production systems globally.
+To date, there have been no reports of data loss or crashes attributed to Stalwart Mail Server.
+This track record speaks to the stability and reliability of Stalwart as a production-level mail server solution.

+Users who are considering Stalwart for their production environments are encouraged to join our Discord channel or Reddit.
+Here, they can directly engage with other users who are actively running Stalwart in their production environments.
+This community-driven approach provides real-world insights and experiences, offering valuable perspectives on the effectiveness and reliability of Stalwart in diverse operational scenarios.

+However, it's important to note that Stalwart is currently in version 0.x.
+As with any software in its early stages, certain aspects are still being refined and optimized.
+Before reaching the milestone of version 1.0, there may be changes to Stalwart's data layout and configuration files.
+These changes could necessitate data migration or adjustments in setup and users should be prepared for these potential updates and the accompanying requirements.

+### Is my data safe?

+Stalwart Mail Server is built upon well-established and proven database systems such as RocksDB, FoundationDB and PostgreSQL.
+The use of these trusted database systems ensures that Stalwart Mail Server has a strong and reliable foundation for data storage and management.
+These databases are widely recognized for their stability, security, and performance, contributing significantly to the overall safety of data within Stalwart.

+In addition to this, before each release, Stalwart Mail Server undergoes extensive stress testing.
+This testing is crucial to identify and resolve any issues related to concurrency or other potential problems that could lead to data loss.
+The stress tests simulate various operational conditions, including high-load scenarios and concurrent access, to ensure that Stalwart can handle real-world demands without compromising data integrity or system stability.

+### Where is my data stored?

+This depends on storage backends you are using.
+Please refer to the [storage documentation](/docs/storage/overview) for detailed information.

+### Can it handle large volumes of users and emails?

+Yes.
+When using [FoundationDB](/docs/storage/database/foundationdb) as the backend, Stalwart Mail Server can scale to support millions of users without sacrificing performance.

+### Does it have a web interface?

+Not yet, but it is planned for a future release.

 ## Management

 ### How do I create and manage users?

-Stalwart Mail Server doesn't store any account details or login credentials but rather defers this responsibility to a [directory](/docs/directory/overview) server.
-This allows you to leverage an existing [LDAP](/docs/directory/types/ldap) directory or [SQL](/docs/directory/types/sql) database to handle tasks such as authentication, validating local accounts, and retrieving account-related information.
-Any changes to user accounts or groups in the directory server — such as adding or removing users, changing passwords, or modifying group memberships — are immediately reflected in the Stalwart Mail Server.
-If you don't currently have a directory server, you can create an SQLite directory during installation which uses the [sample directory schema](/docs/directory/types/sql#sample-directory-schema).
+It depends on the directory backend you are using.
+If you are using the [internal directory](/docs/directory/types/internal), you can create and manage users using the [command line interface](/docs/management/directory/overview).
+If you are using an external directory such as [LDAP](/docs/directory/types/ldap) or [SQL](/docs/directory/types/sql), you will need to use the tools provided by that directory server.

 ### How do I add a new domain?

-It is not necessary to configure new domain names in order to start receiving emails for it.
+It also depends on the directory backend you are using.
+If you are using the [internal directory](/docs/directory/types/internal), you can create and manage domains using the [command line interface](/docs/management/directory/overview).
+If you are using an external directory such as [LDAP](/docs/directory/types/ldap) or [SQL](/docs/directory/types/sql), it is not necessary to configure new domain names in order to start receiving emails for it.
 Just like user accounts, your local domains are also retrieved the directory server.
 For [SQL](/docs/directory/types/sql) servers this is done by executing the `domains` [lookup query](/docs/directory/types/sql#lookup-queries) and in [LDAP](/docs/directory/types/ldap) servers this is done by searching for objects using `domain` [lookup query](/docs/directory/types/ldap#lookup-queries).

 Sending emails from a new domain does not require any additional configuration either, but to improve deliverability it is recommended that you [create a new DKIM key](/docs/smtp/authentication/dkim/sign#generating-dkim-keys), add it to your [DNS records](/docs/smtp/authentication/dkim/sign#publishing-dkim-keys) and [enable DKIM signing](/docs/smtp/authentication/dkim/sign#multiple-domains) for the new domain.